Trump to Police Officers: Don't Be 'Too Nice' With Suspects

 President Donald Trump told a crowd of police officers Friday not to be "too nice" to suspected gang members and others under arrest.

 "When you see thugs being thrown into the back of a paddy wagon, you just see them thrown in; rough.
-I said, please don't be too nice," Trump said Friday at a Suffolk County, New York event discussing the administration's efforts to handle a violent gang known as MS-13.
+I said, 'please don't be too nice,'" Trump said Friday at a Suffolk County, New York event discussing the administration's efforts to handle a violent gang known as MS-13.
 "Like when you guys put somebody in the car and you're protecting their head, you know, the way you put your hand over it.
 Like, don't hit their head, and they've just killed somebody.
 I said, you can take the hand away, O.K.?."

 Some in the crowd cheered at Trump's remarks.
 But on social media, some observers were quick to accuse the President of encouraging violent behavior among officers at a time when police departments nationwide are under pressure to clamp down on officer-involved incidents.